0xmetaschool/Learning-Projects/Learn everything about NFTs/1. ❤️ All About NFTs 🎓/Introduction to NFTs.md

 ﻿# ❤️ All About NFTs 🎓

-## **Introduction to NFTs**
+## Introduction to NFTs

+### What are NFTs, anyway?

 NFTs are tokens that we can use to represent ownership of unique items.
 They let us tokenise things like art, collectibles, even real estate.
 They can only have one official owner at a time and they're secured by the Ethereum blockchain – no one can modify the record of ownership or copy/paste a new NFT into existence.

 NFT stands for non-fungible token.
 Non-fungible is an economic term that you could use to describe things like your furniture, a song file, or your computer.
 These things are not interchangeable for other items because they have unique properties.

 Fungible items, on the other hand, can be exchanged because their value defines them rather than their unique properties.
 For example, ETH or dollars are fungible because 1 ETH / $1 USD is exchangeable for another 1 ETH / $1 USD.

 Hurray!
 Now you have all the basic knowledge about NFTs.
 Go-ahead, brag about it to your friends!
 But, wait!
 There’s still more to learn.
 Let’s talk about the internet of assets now!

-## The internet of assets
+### The internet of assets

 NFTs and Ethereum solve some of the problems that exist on the internet today.
 As everything becomes more digital, there's a need to replicate the properties of physical items like scarcity, uniqueness, and proof of ownership.
 Not to mention that digital items often only work in the context of their product.
 For example you can't re-sell an iTunes mp3 you've purchased, or you can't exchange one company's loyalty points for another platform's credit even if there's a market for it.